SECRET-GUEST/autoclicker/README.md

 - `Zoom` : You can use ctrl + /- or scroll to zoom the whole app

-- `Windows` : to find other features
+- `Windows` : You can resize the window by dragging the righ down side corner